How to Spot a Dumbbell Press: I Can’t Believe I Have to Say This

 It’s going to be short and sweet, though.

-But I think we can all agree that those examples are few and far between, and that for the most part, a small piece of our soul dies every time we walk through the doors of a commercial gym and Celion Dion is blaring over the stereo system and Trainer McFancypants is taking his or her client through an epic pink dumbbell circuit on the BOSU ball.
+But I think we can all agree that those examples are few and far between, and that for the most part, a small piece of our soul dies every time we walk through the doors of a commercial gym and Celine Dion is blaring over the stereo system and/or some asshole is performing their WOD taking up half the gym equipment.

 And that’s pretty freakin awesome.